 Naples is full of beautiful historic buildings to photograph, some of which have become 'famous' on Instagram for appearing in films and TV series scenes.
 Palazzo Mannajolo on Via Filangieri in Chiaia, whose beautiful Art Nouveau spiral staircase appeared in the acclaimed series L'Amica Geniale and in the movie La Napoli Velata.

-The building was constructed and designed by Giulio Ulisse Arata with the collaboration of engineers Gioacchino Luigi Mellucci and Giuseppe Mannajuolo, using one of the most modern construction techniques: reinforced concrete.
-The building was erected between 1909 and 1911.
-We are practically on the rich and historical Via dei Mille, a street full of luxury shops: a further incentive to pass here to admire and photograph the structure!
+The palace was erected between 1909 and 1911.
+We are practically in the rich and historic Via dei Mille, a street full of luxury shops: further incentive to stop here to admire and photograph the structure!

 6. Naples Lungomare

 A great classic, but you can't miss a shot of it.
 Continuing along the Riviera di Chiaia, you will arrive at Mergellina, on the seaside.
-It is where the Naples seafront opens up before you: one of the most Instagrammable images of Naples, at any time of day.
-It is one of the most beautiful views globally, so a photo of Via Caracciolo with the sea, Castel dell Ovo and Vesuvius in the background is a must on your Instagram spots list.
+It is where the Naples seafront opens up before you: one of the most instagrammable images of Naples of 2025 and beyond.
+It is an exceptional photo spot always and at any time of day or night because it is one of the most beautiful views in the world.

 5. Donn'Anna Palace and Sant'Antonio a Posillipo